eradiate/eradiate/docs/index.rst

 the MetEOC-3 project.

-Eradiate's core development team consists of Yves Govaerts, Vincent Leroy, Yvan Nollet and Sebastian Schunke.
+Eradiate's core development team consists of Yves Govaerts, Vincent Leroy, Yvan Nollet, Sebastian Schunke and Nicolas Misk.

 Eradiate uses as its computational kernel a modified copy of the `Mitsuba 2 <https://github.com/mitsuba-renderer/mitsuba2>`_ renderer.